 These days, more and more independent elderly parents are living in their homes.
-They opt for living in the familiar environment to save money and reduce stress.
-But, if the home doesn't have necessary safety products, it may be dangerous for them.
+They opt for living in a familiar environment to save money and reduce stress.
+But, if the house doesn't have the necessary home safety products, it may be dangerous for them.
 First, let's decide if your parents need these items.

 Deciding If Your Parents Need Accessibility Products

 While not all parents will talk to you about what they need in their home, it would help them feel better and more secure if they had some of these items.
 But, how do you figure out what they need?
 Here are tips on how to determine if these accessibility products are necessary.

 - Listen for the signs from your parents:

 If a parent complains about particular tasks or doesn't want to do a job, ask them why they don't want to do it.
 It could be that something bothers them about doing this task.
 Make a note and do some research.
 I found several sites online that market directly to older people and their children to help them feel more independent.
 There are also medical supply stores that also carry these items.
 When my dad was sick, I visited one near me, and they had some great products to help him feel more independent.

 - Walk around the house with them and ask them if particular tasks (i.e., taking a shower, going to the restroom, cooking, etc...) bothers them.
 They may not think it is an issue until you bring attention to them about it.

 Be sure to make them aware that you are only asking to make them feel more comfortable not to say they can't do it the way they have been doing it.
 These tips keep your parents feeling in control of their home as well as, allowing them to make it even better for them.

 Now that you have determined that you will need a few of these items in your parent's home, here are six gift ideas that will help them feel more independent.

 Practical Gift Ideas for Elderly Parents